mpalash/aliakbarmehta/content/256-~-about-256-million-colours-of-violence.md

 subtitle: Artist Statement by Ali Akbar Mehta for website ver.1
 layout: layouts/content.njk
 tags: resource
-pubdate: '2016'
+pubdate: "2016"
-summary: >-
+unlisted: "true"
-  256 Million Colours of Violence is a survey based interactive archival research project that asks the participants to choose a colour that to them represents violence.
+summary: 256 Million Colours of Violence is a survey based interactive archival research project that asks the participants to choose a colour that to them represents violence.
 parent: 256 Million Colours of Violence
 ---
  The project started as a response to the specific events unfolding after the Malegaon Blasts \[1] (2006, India).
 Now, a decade after the event, this response has grown to encompass several other events in a world that is radically changing.